zjin-lcf/HeCBench/README.md

   Molecular dynamics function in the SHOC benchmark suite(https://github.com/vetter/shoc/)

 ### md5hash
-  The MD5 Hash function (https://github.com/vetter/shoc/)
+  MD5 Hash function in the SHOC benchmark suite (https://github.com/vetter/shoc/)

 ### memcpy
   A benchmark for memory copy from a host to a device